codahale/veil-go/README.md

 `veil.hpke` implements multi-recipient hybrid public key encryption using `veil.kem`.
 Messages are encrypted with a random DEK, and the DEK and a MAC of the ciphertext are encapsulated in headers with `veil.kem`.
-Random padding can be prepended to the headers to obscure the actual message length, and a Schnorr signatured keyed with the DEK of the encrypted headers is appended to the end.
+Random padding can be prepended to the headers to obscure the actual message length, and a `veil.schnorr` signature keyed with the DEK of the encrypted headers is appended to the end.

 To decrypt, readers seek backwards in the ciphertext, looking for a decryptable header.
-Having found one, they then seek to the beginning of the ciphertext, decrypt it, verify the encapsulated MAC, hash the encrypted headers and any padding, and verify the Schnorr signature.
+Having found one, they then seek to the beginning of the ciphertext, decrypt it, verify the encapsulated MAC, hash the encrypted headers and any padding, and verify the signature.

 This provides strong confidentiality and authenticity guarantees while still providing repudiability (no recipient can prove a message's contents and origin without revealing their private key) and